Boran/webfact-make/vagrant.md

 Introduction
 ------------

-The Vagrantfile allows automated installation of a Uuntu VM 14.04, with docker, docker-compose from which webfact containers can be run.
+The Vagrantfile allows automated installation of a Ubuntu VM 14.04 with docker, docker-compose and from which webfact containers can be run.
-Requirements: Vagrant + a provider such as virtualbox, outgoing internetz connectivity.
+Requirements: Vagrant + a provider such as virtualbox, outgoing internet connectivity.

 Initial install
 ---------------